akhilachilukuri1/Algorithms/README.md

 # Algorithms
-This repository has few alogorithms that I solve in free time
+This repository has few alogorithms that I solved in my free time